 - There has been an increase in EV ownership in the U.S. in the past two years.
 What factors do you think have contributed to this trend?

-Assistant Professor of Research in the Center for Energy Studies at Louisiana State University
+Assistant Professor of Research, Center for Energy Studies at Louisiana State University

 Co-founder and President of 365 Pronto, Host of the EV-Chat Podcast and Founder of the EV Infrastructure Forum